- Introduction

 -

 Database User: A login user with a non-administrative role in the SQL Server database.
-This can be the login user that you created in Step 4 above.
+This can be the login user that you created in the Create a database user for Username and Password authentication section.

 -